iliall/HeyGen-Eng-Ger/README.md

   --srt-input PATH            Use SRT file instead of audio transcription --save-srt                  Save translated subtitles as SRT file --word-level-timing         Use forced alignment for word-level timing (experimental)

+Note: For visual lip-sync, use Modal cloud processing (see Visual Lip-Sync section above)
 ```

 ## Output Files